A few New Mexico passerine birds: Families A-F

 Horned Lark (Eremophila alpestris)

-I was disappointed to learn that Horned Larks don't always show an obvious horn.
-On the other hand, I'm impressed by how well they disappear in a patch of winter grass.
+I was disappointed to learn that male horned larks don't always show obvious horns (they raise and lower them, just as other birds do with their crests).
+On the other hand, I'm impressed by how well these birds disappear in a patch of tall grass.
 If you flush out a cluster, which can number in the dozens, they don't leave explosively like quail, but quickly and gracefully, often flying low to the ground.
 They're sparrow-sized but even at a distance, the facial markings tell you you're dealing with something else.

 Bombycillidae